wishalNipun/wishalNipun/README.md

 I'm Wishal, and I do content on Design and Development.
 I really enjoy learning languages.

-##Skills: HIBERNATE / JAVA / HTML / CSS
+##Skills: HIBERNATE / JAVA / HTML / CSS / JAVASCRIPT

 Here are some ideas to get you started: